getbigbytes/bigbytesdb/benchmark/tpcds/README.md

 mv /tmp/tpcds_0_01/ "$(pwd)/data/"
 ```

-After that, you can load data to Bigbytes:
+After that, you can load data to Bigbytesdb:

 ```shell
 ./load_data.sh